apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/backup-and-restore/backup-and-restore-for-redis.md

 ---
-title: Backup and restore for a Redis cluster
+title: Snapshot backup and restore
-description: Guide for backup and restore for a Redis cluster
+description: Guide for backup and restore for a Redis cluster by snapshot
-keywords: [redis, backup, restore]
+keywords: [redis, backup, restore, snapshot]
 sidebar_position: 2
 sidebar_label: Redis
 ---